bbauska/W3Cx-5of5/README.md

 In that case, you can display the &#92;&#92; character itself using double antislash.</p>

 <p>Let&apos;s talk about string operators.
-So the "+" operator is the most
+The "+" operator is the most
 common one, it&apos;s useful for concatenating values to any string.
 Let&apos;s look at one example.</p>